Wildlife of Kuwait

 The wildlife of Kuwait consists of the flora and fauna of Kuwait and their natural habitats.
 Kuwait is a country in West Asia at the head of the Persian Gulf, located between Iraq and Saudi Arabia.

-Introduction

-The wildlife of Kuwait reflects the country's desert environment and coastal ecosystems.
-Despite its arid climate, Kuwait is home to a variety of flora and fauna, including desert-adapted plants, migratory birds, and marine species.
-The country's location along major migratory routes makes it a vital stopover for birds, while its coastal waters support rich marine biodiversity.
-Conservation efforts, including nature reserves and environmental policies, aim to protect this fragile ecosystem.

 The falcon is the national bird of Kuwait.

 Geography

 Kuwait spans 17820 km2, stretching about 200 km from north to south and 170 km from east to west.
-It boasts a coastline of 195 km along the Persian Gulf and includes nine islands, the largest being Bubiyan Island, which is known for its significance in regional biodiversity.
-The main geographical feature is the expansive Kuwait Bay, offering a natural harbor where Kuwait City is located.

-The country largely consists of undulating flat land interspersed with low hills.
-It is divided into four zones:
+It boasts a coastline of 195 km along the Persian Gulf and includes nine islands, the largest being Bubiyan Island.
+The main geographical feature is Kuwait Bay, which provides a natural harbor where Kuwait City is located.
+The country consists largely of undulating flat land with low hills.
+The country is divided into four zones; a desert plateau to the west; salt marshes, mud flats and saline depressions around Kuwait Bay; sand dunes to the east; and a desert plain occupying the bulk of the country.